 Founder & Director

-In terms of subjects that pique my interest, I have fairly eclectic tastes, but most definitely love adventure, travel, history, popular culture and real life accounts of ordinary people leading extraordinary lives.
+In terms of subjects that pique our interest, we have fairly eclectic tastes, but most definitely love adventure, sport, travel, history, popular culture and real life accounts of ordinary people leading extraordinary lives.

 People often ask “Why Wolfsong?”
 Our surname comes from the old Norman French – Cante (to sing) Lupos (wolf), so Wolfsong feels like it has a good ring to it.